Schnouki/schnouki.net/content/2014-08-13 Dual-method authentication in lighttpd.md

 However basic auth is a really simplistic process, so writing a module that will perform such an authentication is quite
 easy: it's just a matter of writing some Lua code and enabling it with [`mod_magnet`][mod_magnet].

-So here it is: `comfy-auth.lua`, a nice a comfy authentication method for lighttpd :)
+So here it is: `comfy-auth.lua`, a nice a comfy authentication method for lighttpd :smiley:

 [gist:dee1766f2c7486dbf712,file=comfy-auth.lua,lang=lua]